 Run Advanced System Font Changer and backup your default fonts

 Download the .exe file from the link above and then double-click on it to run it.
 This is a portable tool so you don’t have to install it.
 Upon the first run, you’ll be asked if you want to backup your default system fonts.
-You definitely should so do that and select a location which you can remember later.
+You definitely should so do that and select a location that you can remember later.
 You’ll then be presented with the main window where you can change fonts for all the places mentioned above.

 Change system fonts on Windows 10